per1234/smartpins/README.md

 Callback fires on a timer, returning instantaneous state: for digital pins this will be 0|1, for A0 it will be the absolute current ADC reading.
 Transitions in between timer "ticks" will be ignored.

 Typical usage: Slow-changing sensors, e.g. daylight sensors, temperature sensors.
 POLLED pins have an additional parameter specifying an analog read vs the more common digital read.
-The fact that minor occasional transitions in between ticks are ignored is useful for adding "hysteres" to the pin or "smoothing out" minor wobbles.
+The fact that minor occasional transitions in between ticks are ignored is useful for adding "hysteresis" to the pin or "smoothing out" minor wobbles.

 RAW| COOKED
 ---|---